sher-somas/Tesla-owners-manual-chat-bot/README.md

 ### 2. `app.py` - Hosting the API and Twilio Integration

-This file sets up a Flask API that listens for incoming WhatsApp messages via Twilio and responds to them using the RAG approach.
+This file parses the incoming WhatsApp messages via Twilio and responds to them using the RAG approach.

 - **RAG Pipeline**: The RAG pipeline in `app.py` works as follows:
   1. A user asks a question on WhatsApp.